Construction Stormwater General Permits

 The WV DEP has developed and issued a General WV/NPDES Water Pollution Control Permit to regulate sediment laden stormwater flowing into the waters of the State from discharges associated with construction activities.

 When the construction activity is owned by one person but operated by another, it is the responsibility of the owner (developer) to obtain the permit.

 When the construction activity is completed and all disturbed areas are stabilized, the responsible party must submit a Notice of Termination (NOT) in order to end coverage under the General Permit.

-CLICK HERE for Application Forms and Instructions
+CLICK HERE for the General Permit and support documents.

 Oil & Gas Construction Stormwater General Permit